Best Kept Travel Secrets: All Costing Less than £5

 Hong Kong is a city that’s buzzing with activity, having transformed from just a small fishing village back in the 1800s to the thriving metropolis that exists today.
 Located on the southeast coast of China, it has an iconic skyline, incredible shopping, plenty of culture, and is one of the world’s culinary capitals.

 One of the most unique experiences in Hong Kong is taking a ride on the Star Ferry, which has carried passengers across Victoria Harbour for over 200 years.
-Travelling between Tsim Sha Tsui, Kowloon and Hong Kong Island, offers amazing views of the dramatic cityscape.
+Travelling between Tsim Sha Tsui, Kowloon and Hong Kong Island, it offers amazing views of the dramatic cityscape.
+A one-way seat on the top deck costs just 2 Hong Kong Dollars (HKD)*, which is the equivalent of around 20p.

 It’s recommended to try and take a crossing on the ferry just before 8pm, as the boats often stop for a few minutes so that passengers can take photos of the “Symphony of Lights” show.
 The daily show features coloured lights, laser beams and searchlights, and involves more than 40 buildings on both sides of the harbour.
 The spectacle is synchronised to music that’s said to represent the spirit and energy of Hong Kong.